leikareipa/leikareipa.github.io/blog/testing-a-medley-of-local-llms-for-coding/content.md

 The open models are a mixed bag.
 They don't seem mature enough for serious use, but might be OK for some specific tasks, depending on your situation.
 It's worth noting that I put no extra effort into configuring these models, just firing them up in Ollama as-is &ndash; it may be possible to get better performance out of them with a more careful approach.

+A delineator between open and closed models was that closed models tended to experience no outright failures to provide a relevant answer; open models were hit or miss by comparison.
+In this sense it's unfortunate that mistral:small isn't an open model &ndash; it has the hallmarks of a leap in open capability.

+### Particulars

 The Qwen models did surprisingly poorly.
 One of their problems was that they tended to produce small syntax errors in code, which in these tests gave a failing grade.

 The big Code Llama model likewise wasn't on fire.
 It had maybe the worst responses of all models tested.
-I'm aware some people have reported problems getting the model properly configured &ndash; maybe that's the problem, I just went with the default Ollama settings and am not interested enough to dig through config files to find out.
+There are reports of people having trouble getting the model properly configured &ndash; I tried it both locally (default Ollama settings) and on Nvidia AI Playground, and the results were bad.

 Gemma sucked for coding but seems to be among the better ones for natural-sounding text production.

-I get the impression a problem with open models is that as soon as they become good enough to seriously challenge the closed models they end up closed themselves ($$$ and responsibility), so the open field would remain behind the curve even when its absolute level rises.